icgrp/systolic_page_placer/README.md

 This project is licensed under the MIT License.

-It includes third-party code released under the MIT License by their respective authors.
-See source file headers for details.
+It includes third-party code in `benchmarks/` and `vtr_integration/arch/` released under various licenses by their respective authors.
+See source files for details.